-In Krabi there is no train service (the rail network does not reach here), but there is reliable Provincial bus service for long-distance travel within Thailand.
-The main highways are in good condition and to Phuket there are excellent and relatively routes without traffic (2 to 3 hours), Bangkok (10 to 12 hours), Surat Thani (2 hours) and Trang (1.5 hours) and Had Yai (5 – 6 hours) in the south.
+In Krabi there is no train service (the rail network does not reach here), but there is a reliable Provincial bus service for long-distance travel within Thailand.
+The main highways are in good condition and to Phuket, there are excellent and relatively routes without traffic (2 to 3 hours), Bangkok (10 to 12 hours), Surat Thani (2 hours) and Trang (1.5 hours) and Had Yai (5 – 6 hours) in the south.

 Finding employment in Krabi

 There is very little by way of employment for foreigners in Krabi – there are only a handful of international firms that hire them, mainly large hotels, who do not hire locally.
 The only real opportunities are the language teaching or instructing dive courses.